princeofdream/picocom/doc/ppcom.1.md

 by default **C-a**).
 If the escape character is seen, then instead of sending it to the serial-device, the program enters "command mode" and waits for the next character (which is called the "function character").
-Depending on the value of the function character, picocom performs one of the operations described in the **[COMMANDS]** section below.
+Depending on the value of the function character, ppcom performs one of the operations described in the **[COMMANDS]** section below.

 # COMMANDS

-Commands are given to picocom by first keying the *espace character* which by default is **C-a** (see **[OPTIONS]** below for how to change it), and then keying one of the function (command) characters shown here.
+Commands are given to ppcom by first keying the *espace character* which by default is **C-a** (see **[OPTIONS]** below for how to change it), and then keying one of the function (command) characters shown here.